Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Blood Urea Nitrogen and Creatinine.
 These are waste products normally filtered by the kidneys.
 They are examined together to assess kidney function.

 • Symmetric Dimethylarginine.
-SDMA is a byproduct of protein breakdown, which is an early marker of kidney trouble in cats.
+A byproduct of protein breakdown and an early diagnosis marker of kidney trouble in cats.

 • Phosphorus, Calcium, and Potassium Levels.
 These metrics help assess how kidney problems are affecting mineral balance in the body.